Labrodor64/Labrodor64/README.md

 - 👋 Hi, I’m @Labrodor64
 - 👀 I’m interested in coding in C++, playing collectable card games and reading fanstasy novels.
 - 🌱 I’m currently learning a variety of things at my engineering school
-- 💞️ I’m looking to collaborate on creating video games using programming langauges
+- 💞️ I’m looking to collaborate on creating video games using programming languages
 - 📫 How to reach me benjamin.pouydebasque@edu.ece.fr

 <!---